|Old view from the south.|

 |Old view from the north.|

 Last year, a developer bought two large craftsman homes on the west side of my block, tore them out and erected double four-plex condo complexes (eight units each) in their place.
 The atmosphere of my street changed significantly.
 The sunset used to stretch across the entire west view of the sky, uninterrupted save for the tall cypress in the middle of the block.
-Now, the townhouse complexes cut the sunset off midway across.
+Now, the complexes cut the sunset off midway across.
 As I no longer know everyone on my street, I'm less likely to walk outside in my pajamas and chat up my neighbor.
-Not only are the more cars on my street, due to more residents, but the developments actually removed two street spaces, to make way for wider driveways.
+Not only are there more cars on my street, due to more residents, but the developments actually removed two street spaces, to make way for wider driveways.

 |New view from the north, condos on the right.|